atantos/TextAssociations.jl/README.md

 ## Core Features

-**Association Metrics**: Compute a complete set of association metrics like Pointwise Mutual Information (PMI), Dice Coefficient, Jaccard Index, and many others, to quantify the association strength between words.
+**Association Metrics**: Compute a comprehensive set of association metrics based on the corpus/text analysis literature, such as Pointwise Mutual Information (PMI), Dice Coefficient, Jaccard Index, and many others, to quantify the association strength between words.
+For more on the list of association metrics, see [below](#supported-metrics) on the Supported metrics section.

 **Contingency Table Support**: Utilize `ContingencyTable` structures to efficiently organize and analyze word co-occurrence data.